RiftValleySoftware/RVS_ONVIF/README.md

 2) Each "Dispatcher" prescribes a protocol (not a class, like a delegate) that extends a central one.

 The messages that each profile handler/dispatcher wrks with are an "opaque" enum.
 We play some games to allow each dispatcher to add its own commands to the "smart" enum declared by the the central "hub."

+IMPLEMENTATION
+-
+In order to use this, you need

 DEPENDENCIES
 =